North Sunshine Eagles FC

 North Sunshine Eagles FC is a soccer club from St Albans, Victoria, a suburb of Melbourne, Victoria, Australia.
 It is an Albanian Australian-backed club.

-In 2019 the Club competed in the Victorian State League Division 1 North-West division, after promotion in 2014.
-However, with a successful year, NSEFC will be promoted to NPL Victoria 3 in 2020; entering a new era of professional football.
+The club currently competes in Victoria Premier League 1.

 History

 Early years

 The club was founded in 1975 as Klubi Futbollistik Shqiponja – Albanian Eagle Soccer Club by Albanian migrants.
 In 1989 the club moved its home base from McIvor Reserve in Yarraville to Keilor Downs.
 Just two years later in 1991, the club moved its home base once more to its current location at Larissa Reserve in the Western Melbourne suburb of St Albans.

 In 1993, the club changed its name from Albanian Eagle SC to North Sunshine Eagles Soccer Club.
-In 2000, NSEFC was promoted from Victorian Provisional League 1 to Victorian State League Division 3.
+At the end of 2000 season, NSEFC was promoted from Victorian Provisional League 1 to Victorian State League Division 3 in 2001.
 Another promotion followed just two seasons later, but the club found itself back in Provisional League 1 after relegations in both 2005 and 2006.